onap/policy-parent/docs/clamp/acm/api-protocol/acm-participant-protocol.rst

 --------------------------------------------

 Participant Registration is performed by a Participant when it starts up.
 It registers its ID and the ACM Element Types it supports with the ACM runtime.
+In a scenario where Participant has been restarted, ACM runtime have to provide all Primed ACM Definition and Deployed ACM instances of the Participant sending a Restart message.

 .. image:: ../images/system-dialogues/RegisterParticipant.png

 Participant Deregistration is performed by a Participant when it shuts down.
 It deregisters its ID and type with the ACM runtime.
-The participant should already have cleared down all its' ACM Element instances and set their states to “Not In Service”.

 .. image:: ../images/system-dialogues/DeregisterParticipant.png